enreina/ichibunzutsu/README.md

 ### Why do I need to input a WaniKani API key?
 If WaniKani fetching is enabled, the sentence would be fetched from WaniKani API through the `/v2/subjects` endpoint (see [WaniKani API Reference](https://docs.api.wanikani.com/20170710/#get-all-subjects) for more details).
 You need to sign up on [WaniKani](https://wanikani.com/) to get the API Key.
 Free account works as well as the app currently only fetches sentences from the first 3 levels (which are free).
 Once you are signed in to WaniKani, you can get the token [here](https://www.wanikani.com/settings/personal_access_tokens).

+## Setting up Prisma
+The web app is being migrated to use Prisma & Postgres database as sentence source.
+For development, set the database url & shadow url in your `.env.local` (see `.env.sample`).
+Then run the following command when synching the Prisma schema with the database:
+`yarn dotenv -e .env.local prisma migrate dev`
+To generate the prisma client run:
+`yarn prisma generate`

 -----

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).